gromov-io/MyTemplateGenerator/README.md

 ![Logo](https://raw.githubusercontent.com/gormov1122/MyTemplateGenerator/main/src/images/3.png)

 **How to use:**
-1. Create a folder with templates (default: `templates`).
+1. Create a folder with templates (default: `.templates`).
 2. Use variables in templates: `{{name}}`, `{{name.pascalCase}}`, etc.
 3. Right-click any folder in your project → **Create from template...**
 4. Select a template, fill in variables — the structure is generated automatically.

 **Example template:**
 ```
-templates/
+.templates/
   component/
     {{name}}/
       index.tsx